 I strongly believe in the rule of 10,000 hours to master any skill.

-10,000 hours of touching the soccer ball, and controlling it with different parts of the foot, changing direction and being creative, will lead to great soccer skills with the soccer ball.
+Ten thousand hours of touching the soccer ball, and controlling it with different parts of the foot, changing direction, and being creative, will lead to excellent soccer skills with the soccer ball.

-Developing best skills on the ball takes hours and hours of additional practice, outside of regular training.
+Developing the best skills on the ball takes hours and hours of additional practice outside of regular training.

 My training sessions with young players include over 1000 touches on the soccer ball, within the hour that they spend with me.

-That is more touches in one hour, than many games combined together.
+That is more touches in one hour, than many games combined.

-Soccer drills for improving ball control will also work on players coordination and agility.
+Improving ball control in soccer will also improve players coordination and agility.

 Coordination and agility develop quicker footwork for better and easier control of the soccer ball.
 Soccer is one of the most physically demanding sports in the world.